- Steve Jungbluth

-Last season, Jungbluth guided Brad deBorde to his first individual SEC title in the 50 freestyle where he also set a new school record of 19.25 in the event.
+During the 2011-12 season, Jungbluth guided Brad deBorde to his first individual SEC title in the 50 freestyle where he also set a then school record of 19.25 in the event.
 Sarah Bateman, another sprint freestyler, bested her old school record time at the NCAA Championships in the 50 free when she finished in a time of 21.89.
 Under Jungbluth’s coaching, Hilda Luthersdottir also broke the UF record in the 100 breaststroke at NCAA Championships when she finished 13th in a time of 1:00.05.

 Before his time in Gainesville, Jungbluth spent seven seasons directing Colgate to the top of the Patriot League.
 His women's squads won the league title in two of his last three seasons in Hamilton, N.Y, while every swimmer he recruited into the program achieved at least one personal-best time during the course of their careers.
 Jungbluth will work primarily with the sprint crew and breaststrokers, but will coach other areas as well.